mariopenglee/LMPerformance/README.md

 # LMPerformance
- to compare language model performance agaibnst themselves and human input
+ to compare different language model on a variety of tasks against themselves and human input